 Nissan’s Ghosn arrested again in financial misconduct case

-Nissan's former Chairman Carlos Ghosn was arrested Thursday morning for a fourth time by Tokyo prosecutors investigating him for alleged financial misconduct while leading the Japanese automaker.
+Nissan's former Chairman Carlos Ghosn was arrested Thursday for a fourth time by Tokyo prosecutors investigating him for alleged financial misconduct.

+Ghosn was returned Thursday to the Tokyo Detention Center, officials there said.
+It is the same facility where he spent more than three months following his arrest in November, before his release on bail just a month earlier.

-Tokyo prosecutors said the arrest was on suspicion Ghosn diverted $5 million from funds that were being relayed from a Nissan subsidiary to an overseas dealership.
-Their statement said the money is suspected of going to a company Ghosn virtually ran.
-TV footage showed officials entering Ghosn's apartment in Tokyo, and a car later going to the prosecutors' office, barely a month after Ghosn was released on bail from the earlier arrests.
+Tokyo prosecutors said Ghosn's arrest was on suspicion he diverted $5 million from funds that were being relayed from a Nissan subsidiary to an overseas dealership.
+Their statement said the money is suspected of going to a company controlled by Ghosn.

-Ghosn's spokesman issued a statement in which Ghosn strongly declared his innocence.
+A spokesman for Ghosn issued a statement in which he strongly declared his innocence.
 The spokesman would not be identified due to the sensitivity of the matter.

 "My arrest this morning is outrageous and arbitrary," Ghosn said in the statement.
 "It is part of another attempt by some individuals at Nissan to silence me by misleading the prosecutors.
 Why arrest me except to try to break me?
 I will not be broken.
 I am innocent of the groundless charges and accusations against me."